Hermann Kallenbach: With Gandhi in South Africa

-Kallenbach also accompanied Gandhi in his first penitential fast at Phoenix in 1913 over the 'moral lapse' of two inmates.
-Also, Kallenbach acted as a manager during Gandhi's 'The Epic March — Satyagraha' movement in South Africa.
+Kallenbach also accompanied Gandhi in his first penitential fast at Phoenix in 1913 over the "moral lapse" of two inmates.
+Also, Kallenbach acted as a manager during Gandhi's 1907–13 satyagraha movement in South Africa culminating in the 1913 Epic March.
 He also accompanied Gandhi and his wife on their final voyage from South Africa to London in 1914.
 Gandhi and Kallenbach used to call each other "Upper House" and "Lower House" respectively, the Lower House being a metaphor for preparing the budget, and the Upper House for vetoing it.

 As a Zionist

-Kallenbach planned to accompany Gandhi to India in 1914, but with the outbreak of World War I, he was interned as an 'enemy alien' at detention camps and shifted to the Isle of Man as a Prisoner of War from 1915 until 1917.
+Kallenbach planned to accompany Gandhi to India in 1914, but with the outbreak of World War I, he was interned as an enemy alien at detention camps and shifted to the Isle of Man as a prisoner of war from 1915 until 1917.
 After the war he returned to South Africa, where he resumed his work as an architect and continued to correspond with Gandhi.
 The rise of Nazism and Hitler's anti-Semitic propaganda shocked Kallenbach into a rediscovery of his Jewish roots.
 He became a Zionist and served on the Executive Board of the South African Zionist Federation and planned to settle in Palestine ("Ereẓ Israel" in Hebrew).
 He wanted society there to involve no state, military, or industry, in order to avoid colonialism through Zionist settlements.
 At the request of Moshe Shertok (Sharett), Kallenbach visited Gandhi in May 1937 to enlist his sympathy and support for Zionism.
 The architect once again became a simple man, participating in all the activities of Gandhi's ashram life.
 Kallenbach wrote, "I join the whole programme. ...
 It is 'almost' as the old joint life, as if the 23 years, with all the events that affected millions of people, had disappeared."
 Kallenbach disagreed with Gandhi over Zionism and the need to violently resist Hitler.
 Nevertheless, Kallenbach continued his deep friendship with Gandhi, visiting him again in 1939.